About me

 I am a third generation Pakeha New Zealander whose forebears came from Scotland and Ireland and settled in the Waikato and Coromandel.
-I was born in Morrinsville in 1948, have one older brother, and my childhood was spent in Northland (mainly Wellsford) and South Auckland (Papatoetoe).
-In 1964, aged 15, I joined the New Zealand Army as a Regular Force Cadet (Parkinson Class) and spent the next three years based in Waiouru.
+I was born in Morrinsville, have one older brother, and my childhood was spent in Northland (mainly Wellsford) and South Auckland (Papatoetoe).
+When I was 15, I joined the New Zealand Army as a Regular Force Cadet (Parkinson Class) and spent the next three years based in Waiouru Military Camp on the North Island's Volcanic Plateau.

-I married in 1972 and have two children and three grandchildren.
+I am married and have two children and five grandchildren (all boys).

-The awa and maunga I feel connected to are the Waikato River and Ruapehu.
+The awa and maunga I feel most connected to are the Waikato River and Ruapehu.

 Schooling and Learning